 Assuming you need cash now and can’t wait to save the money, consider asking friends or family.
 While this might not be the best option for some people, it does help you avoid expensive fees and potential damage to your credit.

-Obviously, you want to make sure you can repay the loan on time so that you don’t end up damaging a personal relationship.
+Make sure you can repay the loan on time so that you don’t end up damaging a personal relationship.
 But if you and your friend or family member are both comfortable with the situation, it can be a low-cost or even free way to make ends meet.

-Look for Community Resources
+7. Look for Community Resources

-Start a Side Hustle
+8. Start a Side Hustle

 You probably won’t make millions going through your attic, but even just pulling together a few dollars here and there can help.
 If you have a marketable service, you can also advertise online and get friends to help spread the word.
 Alternatively, you can ask for extra hours at work to help fill a short-term financial need.

-Contact a Counselor
+9. Contact a Credit Counselor

 When you’re not sure how to get control over your finances and your life, it’s time to get help.
 A consumer counseling agency can help you review your financial situation and explore your options for moving forward.

 This is especially helpful if you’re overwhelmed with debt and have trouble making your payments.
 Talk to a professional to develop a debt management plan that works for you.